 Program Admission Entry into the program is on a space-limited basis.
 Students must petition for admission.
-To be eligible to petition, students must successfully complete reading, writing, math, and algebra placement tests or obtain a grade of C or better on the appropriate college preparatory course.
+To be eligible to petition, students must successfully complete reading, writing, math, and algebra placement tests or obtain a grade of C or better on the appropriate college preparatory course(s).
 Students who meet admission requirements and are accepted to the program are required to meet with the MLT program coordinator prior to enrolling in MLT courses.
-A list of the MLT clinical sites and copies of the MLT student and directed practice manuals can be obtained by contacting the MLT Program Coordinator or the Health, Human, and Public Services division office.
+A list of the MLT clinical sites and copies of the MLT student and directed practice manuals may be obtained by contacting the MLT Program Coordinator or the School of Health, Human, and Public Services office in the Applied Science Center.

 Health and Clinical Requirements All Medical Laboratory students must meet health requirements and obtain a criminal background check prior to entering the directed practice course in the last semester of the program.
 Other requirements may be necessary depending on clinical site placement.
 Specific information including when to obtain and submit proof of these requirements will be provided during the first semester of the program.

 Distance students completing lab courses in clinical agencies may be required to complete health requirements prior to their first lab course.

 To qualify for an associate degree, a Medical Laboratory student must pass all the required courses, have a cumulative grade point average (GPA) of 2.0, and must have a C as a minimum grade in all the technical courses of the program.
 Granting of the AAS degree is not contingent upon passing an external certifying examination.